High cost debt is debt that costs more than you can reasonably expect to earn on your investments.

 Pay "cheap debt" on time but not early.

-The idea here is that if you earn 6% / year on average on your investments and have debt at 4%, you keep the 2% difference.
+The idea here is that if you earn 6% / year on average on your investments and have debt at 4%, you earn the 2% difference.

 If you can refinance the debt to a rate less than what you expect to earn on your investments, then it makes sense to just pay that new, cheap debt on time.

-At AboveBoard we use 6% as our base case assumption.
-We like to be "slightly cautious" in planning: if you plan for 6% and get 8% - fantastic!
+We like to be slightly cautious in planning because the impact on clients is very different if actual results end up being better or worse than planned for: if you plan for 6% and get 8% - fantastic!
 You'll have no problem figuring out what to do with the extra money.

-However, if you plan for 8% and get 6%, you could end up unable to retire when you want, or unable to achieve other goals you're aiming for.
+However, if you plan for 8% and get 6%, you could end up unable to retire when you want, or fall short of other goals.